 Tourism is also important to Huatabampo’s economy.
 Most visitors come for area’s beaches and spas.
 The region also has an abundance of rich natural resources in its semi-arid ecosystem, such as the estuary of Moroncronit.

-One of Sonora’s most accomplished sons, General Alvaro Obregon, is buried in Huatabampo, and tourists can visit his gravesite and the home where he lived (which also has his 1926 Cadillac on display).
+One of Sonora’s most accomplished sons, General Alvaro Obregon, is buried in Huatabampo, and tourists can visit his gravesite and a museum located in the home where he once lived (which also has his 1926 Cadillac on display).
 General Obregon was a hero of the Mexican Revolution and president of Mexico, and is widely credited with bringing technology and modernization to the region.

 Other interesting sites to visit include the city plaza, the nearby palacio municipal, and other picturesque sites in the blocks around the plaza.
 And when you’re done seeing the sights in Huatabampo, you can take a short 15-minute drive to visit the beaches of Huatabampito and Yavaros.